spotlightpa/poor-richard/content/about-diversity.md

 ## Newsroom staff

 Our newsroom must reflect Pennsylvania.
-According to the latest U.S. Census figures, the state population is approximately 82% White, 12% Black, 7% Hispanic or Latino and 4% Asian.
+According to the [latest U.S. Census figures](https://www.census.gov/quickfacts/PA), the state population is approximately 82% White, 12% Black, 7% Hispanic or Latino, 4% Asian and 2% two or more races.
 In order to hold powerful institutions and government accountable, we must also be hold ourselves accountable.
-We have not achieved the necessary diversity to date, but our hiring plan over the next few years will ensure that our staff will reflect the state population.
+We have not achieved the necessary diversity to date, but our hiring plan over the next few years will ensure that our staff will reflect the  population.

 ## Community advisory panel